As an Amazon Associate I earn from qualifying purchases.

 –Loss of stability

-–Neurogenic claudication or shop window disease, similar to the disorder that occurs at the vascular level.
-The affected person can only walk a few meters, until a moment determining in which they begin to annoy and to hurt the legs.
-He can not keep walking and he has to stand and pretend to be watching the windows.
-As soon as it is still, the nerve is stopped and the pain disappears, so you can walk again.
-The problem is that, if left untreated, it increases and produces more and more painful and disabling episodes.
+–Neurogenic claudication or shop window disease, similar to the disorder at the vascular level.
+The affected person can only walk a few meters until a moment determining in which they begin to annoy and hurt their legs.
+He can not keep walking and has to stand and pretend to be watching the windows.
+As soon as it is still, the nerve is stopped, and the pain disappears so you can walk again.
+The problem is that, if left untreated, it increases and produces more painful and disabling episodes.

 How is lumbar canal stenosis diagnosed?

-The canal stenosis is diagnosed by comparing two imaging tests such as an image of INEAMAD and CAT.
-We can clearly see the bony part and Magnetic Resonance allow us to distinguish the soft tissues, lumbar canal, and ligaments.
-Comparing these two tests we can accurately diagnose the lumbar canal and its level of commitment.
+The canal stenosis is diagnosed by comparing two imaging tests, an image of INEAMAD and CAT.
+We can clearly see the bony part, and Magnetic Resonance allows us to distinguish the soft tissues, lumbar canal, and ligaments.
+Comparing these two tests, we can accurately diagnose the lumbar canal and its level of commitment.

 Stenosis of the spinal canal has a wide range of solutions:

-Postural hygiene: Prevention should be the first step such as taking care of the spine, keeping it straight when working in front of the computer, at the office table or watching television.
+Postural hygiene: Prevention should be the first step, such as taking care of the spine and keeping it straight when working in front of the computer, at the office table or watching television.

-Normally, the lumbar spine is shaped like an arch (lumbar lordosis), that is to say, it is thrown forward and has behind it the bowstring that is the muscles.
-People should get upright and keep their muscles well
+The lumbar spine is usually shaped like an arch (lumbar lordosis).
+That is to say, it is thrown forward and has behind it the bowstring that is the muscles.
+People should get upright and keep their muscles well.

-Exercise: The goal is not to reach age 80 with this type of disorder, but avoid it since the age of 50, so it is advisable to walk steadily, two or three times a day.
-It’s not necessary to have a four-hour walk at the weekend according to the doctor because the vertebrae are annoying.
+Exercise: The goal is not to reach age 80 with this type of disorder but avoid it since the age of 50, so walking steadily, two or three times a day is advisable.
+It’s not necessary to have a four-hour walk at the weekend according to the doctor, because the vertebrae are annoying.

 Drugs and rehabilitation: Solve a large percentage of these types of problems and prevent the disorder from progressing.

-The most minimally invasive surgery that is practiced today is laminectomy, a surgery in which part of the vertebral bone is removed on one side to make room for the nerve and a screw is placed on the bone of two vertebrae, which is fixed with a bar.
+The most minimally invasive surgery practised today is laminectomy, in which part of the vertebral bone is removed on one side to make room for the nerve, and a screw is placed on the bone of two vertebrae, which is fixed with a bar.

 –Navigators to guide the surgeon in the location of injuries